 Scroll Saw and Band saw: When To Use And Buy

-When choosing whether to buy a scroll saw or band saws, it’s not really about which one is better than the other.
+When choosing between a scroll saw or band saws, it’s not really about which one is better than the other.
 This evaluation is more about what your small projects require.
 If your project includes dealing with 1-inch thick pieces of wood, you should use a scroll saw instead of a band saw.

 Band saws tend to overpower delicate materials because it’s equipped with high-performing motors and bigger blades compared to scroll saws.